robert7/QEverCloud/README.md

 ## Runtime dependencies

 Qt uses OpenSSL to implement https protocol.
 As a result your app using the library needs to be linked to OpenSSL dynamically linked libraries (libeay32 and ssleay32).
-On Windows these must be availabe in the PATH variable.
+Under Windows these must be availabe in the PATH variable.